AkiraBrown/PortfolioBackend/src/db/Blogdb/why fs is my favourite module.md

-# Why 'fs' is the best node module!
+# Why 'fs' is my favourite node module!

 In NodeJS there's a huge library of modules available to developers for all of your needs.
 In my experience, the fs module has been the king so far. ![logo](https://upload.wikimedia.org/wikipedia/commons/d/d9/Node.js_logo.svg)